 Topics address recently identified current events, skills, knowledge, and/or attitudes and behaviors pertinent to the technology or occupation and relevant to the professional development of the student.
+This course was designed to be repeated multiple times to improve student proficiency."

 HALT 2310.
 Advanced Landscape Irrigation.
-(3-2-3).
+(3-3-1).